Rousimar Palhares: Absolute Championship Akhmat

 Palhares faced Ibragim Magomedov at ACA 140 on June 17, 2022, losing the bout via first round TKO stoppage.

 Palhares faced Anatoliy Boyko on December 16, 2022, at ACA 149, losing the bout after he got TKO'd in the first round.

 Global Fight League

 On December 11, 2024, it was announced that Palhares was signed by Global Fight League.
+However, in April 2025, it was reported that all GFL events were cancelled indefinitely.

 Professional grappling career

 Palhares competed at BJJ Bet 2 on August 1, 2021 in a no gi grand prix.
 He lost in the opening round to William Tackett on points.